therealabhishek/Python-Data-Science/README.md

-# Python-Data-Science
+# Python Natural Language Processing(NLP)
-This folder contains application of all the classification and clustering Machine Learning algorithms on the Amazon Fine Food reviews dataset.
+This repository contains NLP notebooks in which we have applied various classification and clustering techniques on the Amazon food reviews dataset.
+The text vectorization techniques used are Bag Of Words(BOW), TF-IDF, W2Vec.
+The classification algorithms applied are Logistic Regression, K Nearest Neighbors, Support Vector Machines,Naive Bayes, Decision Trees, Random Forest, GBDT.
+The clustering techniques are K-Means etc.